SujitSingh11/katacoda-scenarios/ectd-storage/step2.md

-# Join the network on the host
+## Join the network on the host

-## Copy paste the output of this command in terminal below
+Now let the HOST2 join the network, the below code will print out the join code just copy paste the output of this command in HOST2
 `kubeadm token create --print-join-command`{{execute HOST1}}

+Check if the node has joined the cluster
+`kubeadm get nodes`{{execute HOST1}}

 ## Check Running Pods

+You can execute this code multiple times, just make sure all the pods are up and running.
-`kubectl get pods`{{execute HOST1}}
+If it takes longer than 5 min just reset the scenerio `kubectl get pods`{{execute HOST1}}

+## Link to the webapp
 Link https://[[HOST2_SUBDOMAIN]]-80-[[KATACODA_HOST]].[[KATACODA_DOMAIN]]